Deriving Neural Scaling Laws from the statistics of natural language: Empirical verification on text corpora

 The statistical dependence between tokens with a time lag $n$ is directly quantified by the $V\times V$ covariance matrix from~\autoref{eq:two-point-def}.
 We extract a scalar summary of the correlation strength by taking the operator norm $\| C(n) \|_{\mathrm{op}}$, that is, the largest singular value of the covariance matrix $C(n)$.
 Then, following~\autoref{eq:correlations-ansatz}, we extract $\beta$ from a power-law fit of the $\| C(n) \|_{\mathrm{op}}$-v-$n$ curve.
 The results, as reported in~\autoref{fig:two-point-correlations}, are

+where, as for entropies, the errors are obtained via bootstrapping.
 Note that, empirically, the spectra of the covariance matrices are broad, i.e., a small number of singular directions capture a large fraction of the matrix.
 Consequently, the decay of the correlation strength with $n$ is not tied to a specific choice of norm, and using the Frobenius norm $\| C\|_\mathrm{F}\,{=}\, (\sum_{i,j} C_{i,j}^2)^{1/2}$ yields the same decay.

 In addition, the decay of correlations in WikiText (right panel of~\autoref{fig:two-point-correlations}) is better described as a broken power law with two stages.
-We use the exponent of the first, short-lag, stage, which is the regime relevant for our prediction.
+We use the exponent of the short-lag stage $n\lesssim 32$, which is the range where $n^*(P)$ falls, given the considered range of $P$.
+This is visible in~\autoref{fig:main-wikitext}, top, where the $n$-gram learning curves with $n > 32$ do not bend significantly.
 We also observed a localized peak, around $n\approx10$, which also appears for TinyStories, although not as prominently.
 As our goal is a coarse-grained scaling description that is intentionally insensitive to such details, we do not take this outlier peak into account.